 Or in another word: zero.

-The origin of the pistachios used for testing was from Paramount Farms Preprocessing Facility in Lost Hills, California.
+The origin of the pistachios used for testing were derived from California.
 The in-shell and kernel pistachio selected were cleaned and color sorted.
 Random samples of 500g were taken before each product run inside the conveyor as well as at the end of each run.
 The sample mean, variance, and standard deviation were calculated for all data collected.
 The sample standard deviation was used to measure the variability of the data collected from the mean.

 The conveyor system tested was a 200 ft long, 6” diameter Chain-Vey.